elof/popular/_data/jeanne/2020-09-14-paper-plate-ufo-craft.md

 ![](/assets/IMG_8613.jpeg)

 6. And tada!
-You have yourself an out of this world UFO.
+You have yourself a UFO craft that is out of this world.
 Here's some more pictures of our finished ones.

 ![](/assets/IMG_8632.jpeg)